The Metric-Centric Trap

 In my work I've found a lot of companies that genuinely want to improve their customer experience and invest a certain amount of time and resources into the effort.
 Often they go to great lengths to track and measure the voice of the customer, yet the customer experience never seems to improve much.

 The problem is that these companies are investing their time and energy in relatively low-value activities like tracking survey metrics, and ignoring things that can move the needle like closed-loop feedback and actively training employees with the voice of the customer.
-It's an easy trap to fall into, since senor leadership teams often like to see numbers and metrics, but it can make it hard to really understand and improve the customer experience because the statistics obscure all the individual customers' stories.
+It's an easy trap to fall into, since senor leadership teams often like to see numbers and metrics, but those numbers and metrics can make it hard to really understand and improve the customer experience because the statistics obscure the individual customers' stories.

 I've had the great pleasure of collaborating with Raj Sivasubramanian, the Senior Manager of Global Customer Insights at eBay, to develop these ideas into a new whitepaper, The Metric-Centric Trap: Avoiding the Metric-Centric Trap on the Journey Towards Becoming Customer-Centric.